BarbyKelly/project-5/README.md

 - **Burger Menu**:

-  - Click on Burger Menu opens dropdown menu with NavLinks (on larger screens, Burger Menu is replaced with NavLinks)
+  - Click on Burger Menu opens dropdown menu with NavLinks
+  - On larger screens, Burger Menu is replaced with NavLinks

 ### Home Page

-- Displays all of Boutique's products on individual Product Cards
+- Displays all of Boutique's products each on their individual Product Card
 - Currently called **Home**; referred to as **Shop** on buttons

 - **Product Card**:
   - Includes: image, name of the product, price, author, and category badge
   - Hover effect raises the product card and changes the pointer to indicate clickability
-  - Clicking a product opens the individual **Product Detail Page**
+  - Clicking a product card opens the individual **Product Detail Page**
 - **Product Detail Page**:
   - Displays the selected product's **image, name, price in €, category badge, author, and description**
   - Includes a Quantity selector (1-50) with arrows and manual input